 Alumni support current undergrads with a mentoring program where alumni mentors are matched with undergraduate members based upon career interest, a fall resume clinic and a winter mock interview session.
 Alumni also provide internship opportunities and support for full time finding full time jobs.

-This spring, Alumni created scholarships to send two ATO undergraduate members on a medical mission trip to Honduras being led by ATO Alumni Dr. Seth Berl ’78 and Dr. Tom Sullivan ’78.
+For example, Alumni created scholarships to send two ATO undergraduate members on a medical mission trip to Honduras being led by ATO Alumni Dr. Seth Berl ’78 and Dr. Tom Sullivan ’78.

 You aren’t going to find a more supportive alumni network or one that more closely delivers on the promise of fraternity for life than the ATOs.

-Excellence – Is this organization going to help me take full advantage of all of the opportunities to learn and grow while I’m at the University of Illinois?
+Is this organization going to help me take full advantage of all of the opportunities to learn and grow while I’m at the University of Illinois?

 Gamma Zeta ATO’s have a long and proud culture of excellence in everything that we do.